BuckShlegeris/BuckShlegeris.github.io/_posts/2016-08-14-bootcamp-attendees.md

   <div class="panel-body">
     <p>I'm curious about what you find to be the main (important) skills lacked by bootcamp graduates, and whether you have any advice on which one can acquire outside of a work environment.
 Also, I'm wondering, as I will no longer be aiming to work at somewhere like Google, Slack, etc., should I put less emphasis on studying algorithms than I had been planning to?</p>

-    <p>I'll be attending App Academy in November, and want to spend wisely the huge amount of free time I have before then.</p>
+    <p>I'll be attending [a top coding bootcamp in a few months], and want to spend wisely the huge amount of free time I have before then.</p>

     <p>Should I shift some of the time I intended to spend on algorithm textbooks on general business books, books about design, and general books on problem solving and development, do you think?
 Or is there something else that would be a better use of the next couple of months?</p>